 - 13.6.
-In the event that the FLAME Project is suspended by either the EC or the FLAME Consortium, the FLAME Coordinator shall inform the Company without delay and the Company agrees to suspend work on the Experimentation Project until the FLAME Coordinator informs the Company that the suspension is lifted - 13.7.
-The Company agrees that costs incurred during the suspension of the Experimentation Project are not Eligible Costs as defined in Article 6.
+In the event that the FLAME Project is suspended by either the EC or the FLAME Consortium, the FLAME Coordinator shall inform the Company without delay and the Company agrees to suspend work on the 3rd party project until the FLAME Coordinator informs the Company that the suspension is lifted - 13.7.
+The Company agrees that costs incurred during the suspension of the 3rd party project are not Eligible Costs as defined in Article 6.